-Our metallic paints work fairly independent of base color, so putting them over something besides black will not surprise you.
-The finished product may just not be as intense over a lighter colored base.
+Our metallic paints work fairly independently of base color, so putting them over something besides black will not surprise you.
+The finished product may just not be as intense over a lighter-colored base.
 Please note though, that painting something dark like Cool Ranch or People Eater over white takes some patience to get even coverage.

-As with everything in life, there are a few exception, metallic paint wise, where the recommendation for primer is white.
+As with everything in life, there are a few exceptions, metallic paint-wise, where the recommendation for primer is white.
 These are Meredith’s pastels (Taro, Yuzu, Momo, Maguro, Sakura, and Matcha).

 and these other metallics (Curacao, Multipass, Pearly Gates, Pucker, and Absinthe).
-You can put the this latter set of paints over black instead of white but they will lose their soft, pale tone and take on a deeper color.
+You can put this latter set of paints over black instead of white but they will lose their soft, pale tone and take on a deeper color.

 Turboshifts are more dependent on color of the undercoat.
 This has to do with what makes a Turboshift a Turboshift.
 A Turboshift is essentially thousands of tiny prisms suspended in acrylic medium.
 These mica prisms are engineered to show only a particular set of colors.
 Basically whatever light gets reflected back from the undercoat through the prisms dictates what color you see.
 Therefore, having a black background gives the truest color based on the prism’s design.
 Other dark undercoat colors may work similarly, but lighter ones can significantly change the final look.

 It is recommended to use a black base for all of the Turboshifts except Mother Lode.
 In order to get the mother of pearl look shown on the website, Mother Lode should be used over white.
 That being said, putting it over black gives a green/blue shift that some folks like and is a good example of the big difference that a change in base color can make.

 Lastly, there are the Zenishifts (Bubblegum Crisis, Prism Power, and Twin Sons).
 These are schizophrenic Turboshifts that just show up differently depending if they are over a dark color or a light color.

 For more information on different base colors, take a look at this blog post.